 Overall morbidity and mortality are greater in women with Turner Syndrome (TS), but use of hormone replacement therapy (HRT) may confer benefits to those with 45,X karyotype, particularly on stroke, hypertension and endocrine conditions, suggests a study.
 However, HRT shows no clear effect on mortality.

 The GLP-1 receptor agonist* dulaglutide may reduce the incidence of stroke, particularly ischaemic stroke, in individuals with type 2 diabetes (T2D) and cardiovascular (CV) risk factors, according to findings of an exploratory analysis of the REWIND** trial.

-New drug applications approved by US FDA as of 16 - 31 July 2019 which includes New Molecular Entities (NMEs) and new biologics.
+New drug applications approved by US FDA as of 16 - 31 January 2020 which includes New Molecular Entities (NMEs) and new biologics.
 It does not include Tentative Approvals.
 Supplemental approvals may have occurred since the original approval date.

 The use of cabergoline as bridge treatment in Cushing’s disease patients who have undergone radiotherapy does not appear to affect initial remission but is associated with increased recurrence following initial remission, a study reports.

 Individuals with type 2 diabetes (T2D) who are prescribed an SGLT2* inhibitor may have a reduced risk for developing gout compared with those who are prescribed a GLP-1** receptor agonist, according to a study from the US.

 Testosterone treatment may slightly improve sexual functioning and quality of life in men without underlying organic causes of hypogonadism, but it offers little to no benefit for other common symptoms of ageing, according to a study.
 In addition, long-term efficacy and safety of this therapy remain unknown.